When You Know There Is More: How Brenda Battle Learned to Read the Seasons of Her Career

 auction that it's time to move

-It's time to go on and do the
+the book, it's time to go on and

-That is, and so I don't I don't
+And so I don't I don't want to

 So Brenda, you are an amazing